Aerotrain (KLIA): Rolling stock

 However, delays with the project resulted in the contract to be re-awarded to a new consortium of Alstom, IJM Construction Sdn Bhd and Pestech Technology Sdn Bhd in January 2024.
 The new rolling stock was delivered in September 2024, and the system was originally planned to reopen by the end of January 2025.
 However, the new rolling stock remained in the testing stage as of mid-January 2025, with a new resumption date forecasted to be in June 2025.
 On 21 June 2025, Transport Minister Anthony Loke announced that the Aerotrain would finally resume operations on 1 July 2025.

 Incidents

 Between 1 November 2010 and 15 March 2011, the Aerotrain service was suspended due to upgrading works.
 Passengers were transferred between the Main Terminal Building and the Satellite Building by bus shuttles during the upgrading period.

 On 25 December 2017, one of the trains broke down in between the two terminals and a detrainment was carried out.
 This left the aerotrain running on a single train and free shuttle buses were provided.

 On 1 March 2023, the service was suspended until further notice following an incident where the Aerotrain service broke down due to mechanical and electronic failures, resulting in 114 passengers being stranded mid-way on the tracks.
-To take advantage of the suspension, the Aerotrain service would be replaced with new ones in 3 years time, as the contract for the Aerotrain service has been handed down to a new company (refer section Rolling stock).
+To take advantage of the suspension, the Aerotrain service would be replaced with new ones in 3 years' time, as the contract for the Aerotrain service had been handed down to a new company.